ar-ramchandra/notMNIST-trial/README.md

 ![J](J.jpeg)

-J us also being predicted as H.
+J is also being predicted as H.

-H,E for reasons not explored so farm seem to be the dominant class though the labels are equally distributed.
+H,E for reasons not explored so far seem to be the dominant class though the labels are equally distributed.

 B, F and H seems be doing comparitively better than the remaining classes.